williamrhancock/Pedantic2/docs/WORKFLOW_NODES_GUIDE.md

 - Useful for debugging, temporarily disabling nodes, or testing workflow paths

 **How to Enable:**
-1. Open the node editor
+1. Open the node editor (left-click the node)
 2. Check the "Skip During Execution" checkbox
 3. Save the node